MU-Data-Science/QIK/README.md

 ## Errata
 We made an inadvertent error in computing the mean average precision (MAP) values reported in the ACM ICMR 2020 paper.
 Our sincere apologies for this human error.
-The correct numbers are report [here](https://github.com/MU-Data-Science/QIK/tree/master/QIK_Evaluation#results).
+The correct numbers are reported [here](https://github.com/MU-Data-Science/QIK/tree/master/QIK_Evaluation#results).

 ## System Setup